A Planner for Self-Paced Learning

 Ready for Remediation

 Sometimes, you don’t have time to reinvent the wheel.
-With Planner, I can also access Kiddom’s Library of resources, including quizzes, lessons, videos, and more from Khan Academy, CK-12, and CommonLit.
+With Planner, I can also access Kiddom’s Library of resources, including quizzes, lessons, videos, and more from Khan Academy, CK-12, ClassHook, and Newsela.

 Create remediation assignments in advance as a playlist, then assign based on student need.